 My grandfather was born at Fróðá and raised in Grundarfjörður.
-He moved to Reykjavík when he was in his teens, as his father drowned in the bay by just outside of the home :( Grundarfjörður was always very dear to my grandfather and we visited this area with him when I was little.
-Fond memories and this village will always be dear to me.
+He moved away when he was in his teens, as his father drowned in the bay by just outside of the home :( Grundarfjörður was always very dear to my grandfather and we visited this area with him when I was little.
+Fond memories and this village will always be very dear to me.

 Grundarfjörður has got the Green Globe certification for environmental standards and it is probably the only village in the world where the building authorities have donated a special allotment to the Elves of Iceland.